zzoozzzz/mp0/README.md

 ## Submission Details
 Here's what you will need to submit:
-1. Create a private repository on GitHub.
+1. Create a private repository on GitHub:
+    a.
+Format the repo name as `fa25_cs409_[your_netid]_mp0`.
+    b.
+Set your repo visibility to **private**.
+    c.
 Make sure "Initialize this repository with a README" is **not** checked.
-2. Change the remote url for the mp0 directory to the url of the new private repository you created.
+2. Change the remote url for your mp0 directory to the url of the new private repository you created.
 ```
 git remote rename origin old-origin
-git remote add origin git@github.com:<your-github-username>/mp0.git
+git remote add origin git@github.com:cs409-fa25/fa25_cs409_[your_netid]_mp0.git
 ```
 3. Commit and push your local changes to this new repository.
 4. `.github/workflows/static.yml` file automatically makes a GitHub CI pipeline run to deploy your code.
-After the pipeline finishes, your site should be live at `https://<your-github-username>.github.io/mp0`. **It may take up to 10-30 minutes for the site to go live after the first deployment.**
+After the pipeline finishes, your site should be live at `https://cs409-fa25.github.io/fa25_cs409_[your_netid]_mp0`. **It may take up to 10-30 minutes for the site to go live after the first deployment.**
-5. Invite `fa25-cs409-course-staff` as a collaborator.
+5. Invite `fa25-cs409-course-staff` to your repository:
+    a.
+On your repo page: go to the Settings tab > under "Access", click on "Collaborators and teams" > Click "Add teams" and choose `fa25_cs409_staff-team`
 6. Fill out and submit the form [here](https://docs.google.com/forms/d/e/1FAIpQLSdZfmF6IsyH2hKBegp9voMGalZYFHnALKMQAVg_p7OTA4EILg/viewform?usp=sharing&ouid=103731398038409469401).

 ## Large Language Model (LLM) Usage Policy